Home » Koh Mak

 Island Hopping

-Bang Bao Boats runs a one daily wooden passenger boat between the islands.
+They also have one daily wooden passenger boat between the islands.
 From Koh Mak to Koh Kood, departure time is 11.00, 400bt, one hour.
 From Koh Mak to Koh Chang, it’s 500bt, with a time of 14.00, taking 2 hours.
 In reverse, it’s 09.00 from Koh Chang and 13.00 from Koh Kood.
-Stops from 12/5/23 to mid October/early November.
+Stops from 5/5/24 to mid October.

 Kai Bae Nor Nou’s speedboat is at 12.00 to Koh Chang, 1 hour 800bt and 10.00 to Koh Kood, 1 hour 600bt.
 In reverse, it’s at 09.00 from Koh Chang and 11.00 from Koh Kood.
-Stops from 1/5/23 to early November.
+Stops from 1/5/24 to mid November.

 Boonsiri’s inter-island catamaran is at 14.30, 600bt from Koh Mak to Koh Chang, 1 hour or 10.00, 400bt Koh Mak to Koh Kood, 30 minutes.
 Going the other way, it’s at 09.00 from Koh Chang and 14.00 from Koh Kood.
-Stops June to September
+Runs all year but may revert to speedboat.

 Koh Mak to Koh Kood Extras

-Koh Kut Express runs its mini catamaran at 12.00 from Koh Mak to Koh Kood and 09.30 in reverse, 500bt, 30 minutes.
-From 1/11/23, that will be joined by Seudamgo, 12.40 and 13.50, 400bt.
-Stops June to September.
+Koh Kut Express runs its speedboat at 12.00 and 16.30 from Koh Mak to Koh Kood and 09.30 or 14.00 in reverse, 500bt, 30 minutes.
+Stops from 1/6/24 to 30/9/24.

 See the page here for other options to move between the islands in the rainy season period.